Ayakashi: Samurai Horror Tales

 Ayakashi: Samurai Horror Tales, known in Japan as Ayakashi: Japanese Classic Horror (怪 〜ayakashi〜 Japanese Classic Horror), is a Japanese anime horror anthology television series produced by Toei Animation.
+The series tells collection of three classic Japanese horror stories: "Yotsuya Ghost Story" (Yotsuya Kaidan), an adaptation of the classic kabuki play by Nanboku Tsuruya IV, directed by Tetsuo Imazawa; "Goddess of the Dark Tower" (Tenshu Monogatari), based on the play by Kyōka Izumi and directed by Kouzou Nagayama; and "Goblin Cat" (Bakeneko), an original story by Kenji Nakamura and Michiko Yokote, with direction from the former.
+It aired on Fuji TV's Noitamina programming block between January 13 and March 24, 2006.

-The series is made up of three stories: "Yotsuya Ghost Story" (Yotsuya Kaidan), an adaptation of the classic Yotsuya Ghost Story kabuki play by Nanboku Tsuruya IV; "Goddess of the Dark Tower (Tenshu Monogatari)", based on the play by Kyōka Izumi; and "Goblin Cat (Bake Neko)", an original story by Kenji Nakamura and Michiko Yokote.
+The series was formerly licensed by Geneon Entertainment, and later by Discotek Media.
+A spin-off series, titled Mononoke, centering the medicine seller from the "Goblin Cat" story, aired in 2007.